TREASURIES-Yields fall as stagnant wages ease inflation fears

 buttressed sentiment that the economy is gaining momentum.

-after data showed U.S. labor costs rose the most in more than
+data showed U.S. labor costs rose the most in more than 5-1/2

 acceleration in wage growth may be imminent.